Kindergarten (Age: 5 years by Sept. 1st)

 Reading & Language Arts

-The Kindergarten program uses Scott Foresman’s Reading Street and Voyages in English to build a strong basis of beginning reading and writing skills including letter recognition and sounds, rhyming, syllable counting, decoding skills, building a sight word vocabulary, reading comprehension skills, reading fluency, grammar, conventions of writing, and a love of literature.
-Students participate in whole group instruction, guided reading groups, literacy centers, journaling, and writer’s workshop experiences.
+The kindergarten program uses Scott Foresman’s Reading Street and Voyages in English to build a strong basis of beginning reading and writing skills including letter recognition and sounds, rhyming, syllable counting, decoding skills, building a sight word vocabulary, reading comprehension skills, reading fluency, grammar, conventions of writing, and a love of literature.
+Students participate in whole group instruction, guided reading groups, literacy centers, journal writing, and writer’s workshop experiences.

-The Kindergarten program uses Sadlier’s Progress in Mathematics program which focuses on counting to 100, numeral recognition & writing numbers to 100, patterning, sorting & classifying, geometry, graphing, measurement, telling time, and addition & subtraction in a hands-on format that allows students to construct meaning through concrete experiences.
+The Academy uses the Sadlier’s Progress in Mathematics program which focuses on counting to 100, numeral recognition & writing numbers to 100, patterning, sorting & classifying, geometry, graphing, measurement, telling time, and addition & subtraction in a hands-on format that allows students to construct meaning through concrete experiences.

-The Kindergarten uses the Zaner Bloser handwriting program which focuses on correct pencil grip, letter formation, and letter placement within lines through specific language and the grouping of letters by similar strokes.
+The Academy uses the Zaner Bloser handwriting program which focuses on correct pencil grip, letter formation, and letter placement within lines through specific language and the grouping of letters by similar strokes.

 The social studies program focuses on family, friends, school experiences & rules, community, cultures & traditions, significant people & events in history, state & country symbols, government, jobs people perform, wants versus needs, and basic map skills.
 These topics are taught both as stand alone lessons and weaved throughout the entire curriculum.
 The Let’s Find Out weekly series by Scholastic further enhances this program.